artwil94/currency-converter/README.md

 3. **Sync the project**: Ensure that all Gradle dependencies are downloaded and the project is synced successfully.

 4. **Run the app**: Connect an Android device or start an emulator and run the app from Android Studio.
-Application requires network connection.
+The application requires network connection.

 ## Usage

-1. **Select Currencies**: Open the app and select the source (FROM) and target (TO) currencies from lists.
+1. **Select Currencies**: Open the app and select the source (FROM) and target (TO) currencies from the lists.
 2. **Enter Amount**: Input the amount to convert (defaults to 300.00 PLN).
 3. **View Conversion**: The app will display the converted amount and the conversion rate.